 West Chester University recognizes that some students will select career goals that will require pursuit of academic degrees after the baccalaureate, either in graduate school or at a professional school.
 Students with such goals are encouraged to discuss them with appropriate members of the faculty.

 Students interested in graduate studies in one of the health professions (medicine, dentistry, veterinary medicine, optometry, podiatry, or physician assistant studies) are encouraged to apply for admission to the Pre-Medical Program, which is supervised by members of the Pre-Medical Committee.
-More information about this program can be found under the pre-medical program listing in the section, "Programs of Study and Course Offerings."
+More information about this program can be found on the Pre-Medical Program catalog page.

-Students who are interested in exploring a career in law are encouraged to meet with the Pre-Law Adviser early in their academic careers and to participate in the Pre-Law Society.
+Students who are interested in exploring a career in law are encouraged to meet with the Pre-Law Advisor early in their academic careers and to participate in the Pre-Law Society.
 Because no single major course of study guarantees admission to law school, students should take courses that sharpen their reading comprehension, critical thinking, analytical reasoning, research, and oral and written communication skills.
 These skills can be gained through courses across all disciplines.
 In addition to undergraduate academic performance (reflected in a student's grade point average), law school admissions officers consider a student's score in the Law School Admissions Test (LSAT) in making admissions decisions.
 Beyond these quantitative measures of academic potential, law school admissions officers will consider other nonquantitative factors, including a student's personal statement and letters of recommendation.
-The Pre-Law Adviser is available to assist students in preparing all aspects of their application package.
-For more information, contact Sandra M. Tomkowicz, J.D., Professor and Pre-Law Adviser, 312D Anderson Hall, 610-436-2365, or firstname.lastname@example.org.
+The Pre-Law Advisor is available to assist students in preparing all aspects of their application package.
+For more information, contact Sandra M. Tomkowicz, J.D., Professor and Pre-Law Advisor, 484 Business and Public Management Center, at 610-436-2365 or firstname.lastname@example.org.

 West Chester University, in cooperation with The Pennsylvania State University at University Park provides a program in which, at the end of five years, a student earns a B.S. in Physics from West Chester University and a B.S. in Engineering from Penn State University.
 Students spend three years at West Chester University, where they complete all the mathematics, physics, cognate, and general education requirements of the degree.
 Subsequently, they spend two years at Penn State taking only engineering-related courses.
 Students may choose from many fields of engineering, some of which are listed in the "Physics" section of this catalog.
 This program is not available to transfer students.